advancedresearch/path_semantics/semiotic-introduction.md

 The only people who will understand what you are doing, are other Path Semanticists.
 They too, will have moved on from their own fields, to enter a new phase in their own lives.

-If you have seconds thoughts about giving up some of your hard-gained skills to become a Path Semanticist, then you are probably better off continuing in your own field.
+If you have second thoughts about giving up some of your hard-gained skills to become a Path Semanticist, then you are probably better off continuing in your own field.

 Path Semantics is not a field that top experts in every field converge toward over time.